 It has been two years since I started this blog.
 A lot has changed.
 I want to thank everyone who has read my words.
 I’m grateful even if it was just for one post.
 I hope everyone has a great day!

-The older I get, the more I enjoy stories without that "fairytale" ending.
+The older I get, the more I enjoy stories without that fairy tale ending.
 Instead, they're more realistic.
-The "hero" becomes damaged by what he or she had to do.
+The hero becomes damaged by what they had to do.
 There's no simple life anymore.
 Everything has changed.
 Even if the overall is better, there's no perfect way to save everything.
-We ask this question all … Continue reading Different type of heroes
+We ask this question all the time … Continue reading Different type of heroes

 My old coworker got a job at Barnes & Noble and loves it.
 But she got so frustrated there once because an older man refused to buy a book from any female writer—in 2018.
 He's the customer that publishers are afraid of.
 Because some people still believe females cannot write well.
-Most female writers … Continue reading A small change for female writers
+Most female writers change their … Continue reading A small change for female writers

 As a creator, we can only create so much before we fall.
-I don't mean "fall" where our lives turn into chaos, but rather when we "fall" onto our beds.
+I don't mean fall where our lives turn into chaos, but rather when we fall onto our beds.
 That's how I am with this blog some days too.
 After almost two years, it's getting harder to find new content to write about.
 Some … Continue reading Fuel running low